philipedls/Optimization-Linux-Distro/README.md

 # Optimization Linux Distro by Philipe Luna
 this sequence of steps should work on any linux distributions based on debian or ubuntu

-## tested distributions: Ubuntu, Xubuntu, Kubuntu, KDE Neon and Elementary OS
+## Tested distributions: Ubuntu, Linux Mint, Xubuntu, Kubuntu, KDE Neon and Elementary OS

 ### 1: Clearing RAM cache